yhilem/ai_kreuzberg/README.md

 - String representation
 - Exception chaining

+## OCR Best Practices

+Kreuzberg provides flexible OCR capabilities through Tesseract and PaddleOCR.
+Here are some best practices for optimal results:

+### Language Selection

+- **Match document language**: Always specify the correct language model for your documents.
+Using the wrong language model significantly reduces accuracy.
+- **Multi-language documents**: For documents with multiple languages, list them in order of prevalence (e.g., `eng+deu` for primarily English with some German).
+- **Language model installation**: Ensure you have the required language models installed for Tesseract.
+Most distributions only include English by default.

+### Page Segmentation Mode (PSM)

+- **Default setting**: For most documents, the default `PSM.AUTO` works well.
+- **Specific document types**:
+  - Use `PSM.SINGLE_BLOCK` for simple layouts with continuous text
+  - Use `PSM.SINGLE_LINE` for receipts or single lines of text
+  - Use `PSM.SPARSE_TEXT` for forms, tables, or scattered text elements
+  - Use `PSM.SINGLE_WORD` or `PSM.SINGLE_CHAR` only for specialized applications

+### Performance Optimization

+- **Concurrency**: Set `max_processes` based on your system's capabilities.
+Start with a low value (2-4) and increase if needed.
+- **Memory usage**: OCR can be memory-intensive.
+For large documents, consider processing in batches.
+- **Image quality**: Better results come from higher quality images.
+Consider preprocessing images (contrast enhancement, deskewing) before OCR.

+### Troubleshooting

+- **Poor OCR results**: Try different PSM modes or language combinations.
+- **Slow processing**: Reduce the number of languages or limit `max_processes`.
+- **Missing text**: Try `force_ocr=True` for PDFs with embedded but poorly recognized text.

 ## Contribution

 This library is open to contribution.
 Feel free to open issues or submit PRs.
 Its better to discuss issues before